hackupc/legal-page/_documents/terms_and_conditions.md

 ## 4. SWAG

+- The organization may send swag to sponsors and attendees.
+Expenses incurred by team members as a result of sending merchandising, as well as the acceptance of the prize, will be borne by the winner of the prize.
-The organization may send swag to sponsors and attendees.
-Still, The organization keeps the right to decide which attendees and sponsors will recive swag.
+- Still, The organization keeps the right to decide which attendees and sponsors will recive swag.
 Without the obligation or need to make public the followed criteria.

 ## 5. HackUPC CHEATING RESPONSE PROCEDURE